napi-rs/website/docs/concepts/await-promise.md

 ---
 title: 'Await Promise'
-description: Await JavaScript Promise in the Rust.
+description: Await a JavaScript Promise in Rust.
 ---

 Awaiting a JavaScript `Promise` in Rust sounds crazy, but it's feasible in **NAPI-RS**.